oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

     ![Oracle Cloud, Trace Explorer](images/1-31-tx.png " ")

-    > ***Note :*** The root cause of the issue is the lock contention in the database that the update statement is being blocked by another SQL that is doing a select on the same table.
+    >**Note:** The root cause of the issue is the lock contention in the database that the update statement is being blocked by another SQL that is doing a select on the same table.
 That uses a lot of CPU and takes a long time to execute, and is causing the update statement that usually runs in ms while slows down intermittently.

     You can further diagnose the issue in the PerfHub and use the Operations Insights service to solve this problem in the database.
 For more details on the solution at the database, please watch the following video that demonstrates how the contention can be identified and how it can be resolved.
 In the demo, the issue was resolved by enabling the auto index feature to the autonomous database using the Operations Insights service in Oracle Cloud.